-Infected long bone fractures require procedure to control infection, provide stability and achieve union.
+Infected long bone fractures require procedure to control infection, provide stability, and achieve union.
 Surgical debridement and delivery of antibiotic locally and systemically are used to control the infection.
-Local antibiotic therapy results in high local concentration of antibiotic with minimum systemic level ^[14].
-Fractures of the shaft of the tibia are among the most common long bone injuries presenting for treatment.
+Local antibiotic therapy results in high local concentration of antibiotic with minimum systemic level.Fractures of the shaft of the tibia are among the most common long bone injuries presenting for treatment.
 Every open fracture of the tibial shaft must be assessed individually and it can be dangerous to establish fixed routines of treatment.
-A number of difficulties which may arise in the treatment of fractures of the shaft of the tibia are:-

-- 1. A high incidence of open and infected fractures because tibia lies superficially just beneath the skin. - 2.
-A tendency to re-displacements of the fragments when the swelling subsides, particularly in oblique and spiral fractures. - 3.
-Cosmetic and sometimes functional disability if the alignment or rotational position of the fragments is imperfect because the knee and ankle joints normally move in the same parallel axis.
+A number of difficulties which may arise in the treatment of fractures of the shaft of the tibia are 1.
+A high incidence of open and infected fractures because tibia lies superficially just beneath the skin.
+2. A tendency to re-displacements of the fragments when the swelling subsides, particularly in oblique and spiral fractures.
+3. Cosmetic and sometimes functional disability if the alignment or rotational position of the fragments is imperfect because the knee and ankle joints normally move in the same parallel axis.

-The goal of orthopaedic surgeon is to decrease the infection rate and improve fracture healing after surgical treatment of open tibial shaft fractures reducing the complications.
+The goal of orthopedic surgeon is to decrease the infection rate and improve fracture healing after surgical treatment of open tibial shaft fractures reducing the complications.
 By providing stable internal fixation with intramedullary nail, motion of adjacent joints and early rehabilitation can be started; thus preventing the frequent problem of joint stiffness.
 The purpose of this study was to evaluate the efficacy of antibiotic-coated intramedullary locking nail in the compound tibia fractures and comparing the results with those in literature.
-Our study revealed the mean age of such fractures to be 35.65 years.
-It is comparable to Javed Aziz et al. (33.28years) ^[15].
-Our study revealed the sex ratio of fractures to be males were 72.86% against females 27.14%.
-It is comparable to some other studies on similar fractures by Lin j et al. ^[16]
+Our study revealed the mean age of such fractures to be 35.65 years.it is comparable to Javed Aziz et al( 33.28 years).Our study revealed the sex ratio of fractures to be males were 72.86% against females 27.14%.it is comparable to some other studies on similer fractures by Lin j et al.

-This study comprised of 70 patients, out of them 41 patients (58.57%) had grade-I, 23 patients (32.86%) had grade-II and 6 patients (8.57%) had grade-III compounding.
-In a study by Bhanu Pratap et al. ^[17] 13 (52%) cases were of grade-I fractures and 12 (48%) cases were others.
-In other study by Khaled Hamed et al. ^[18] also exhibited eight (72.72%) patients had Gustilo type I fracture while three (27.27%) patients had type II fracture.
-Out of 70 patients, fracture union was achieved in 68 (97.14%) patients and two patient (2.86%) patients undergone nonunion.
-This was in accordance with the study of Bhanu Pratap et al. ^[17] and Thomas Fuchs et al. ^[19] where none of the patient undergone non-union.
+This study comprised of 70 patients, out of them 41 patients (58.57%) had grade-I, 23 patients (32.86%) had grade-II and 6patients (8.57%) had grade-III compounding.
+In a study by Bhanu Pratap et al. 13 (52%) cases were of grade-I fractures and 12 (48%) cases were others.
+In other study by Khaled Hamed et al. also exhibited eight (72.72%) patients had Gustilo type I fracture while three (27.27%) patients had type II fracture.
+Out of 70 patients, fracture union was achieved in 68 (97.14%) patients and two patient (2.86%) patient undergone non unions.
+This was in accordance with the study of Bhanu Pratap et al. and Thomas Fuchs et al. where none of the patient undergone non union.
 Average time of wound healing in our study was 4.25 weeks.
-In a study of 25 patients by Bhanu Pratap et al. ^[17] out of 19 patients noticed infection in only one (5.26%) patient.
+In a study of 25 patients by Bhanu Pratap et al. infection in two (8.0%) patients were observed.
+In a similar study Thomas Fuchs et al. out of 19 patients noticed infection in only one (5.26%) patient.
 These findings are consistent with the findings of our study where in a group of 70 patients, infection was found only in 6 patients.
-At the end of this study, out of 70 patients, 8(11.4%) patients had excellent outcome, 15(21.43%) had good and 41(58.57%) fair and only 6(8.57%) patients had poor outcome.
+At the end of this study, out of 70patients, 8(11.14%) patients had excellent outcome, 15(21.43%) had good and 41(58.57%) fair and only 6(8.57%) patients had poor outcome.